 However, deciding where to go after Paris was the challenge - should we scoot across to Honfleur, St Malo, or Mont-St Michel (after visiting Monet’s Gardens at Giverny), or should we head straight on down to the Loire?
 From the Loire, should we continue on down to the Dordogne or across to Burgundy?
 Perhaps we could go from the Loire to Languedoc and then down to Provence and the Riviera?
 So much to see, so little time … but this is where both contacts and research are worth their weight in gold.
 When our friends returned to Los Angeles in August, the itinerary was still up in the air, and we all vowed to put together some ideas on how the trip should play out.

-In the ensuing months I sought advice from Michelle at Eurovillas and Tours, with whom we booked the Tuscan villa in beautiful Radicondoli (in 2012).
+In the ensuing months I sought advice from Michele at Eurovillas and Tours, with whom we booked the Tuscan villa in beautiful Radicondoli (in 2012).
 She is an absolute mine of information providing ideas on where to begin, where to stop, where not stop, and offering advice which helped to shape an itinerary which flows…simple things, like keeping one night stop-overs to a minimum and pointing out the value of taking a Eurolease car rather than a rental (this is a great idea by the way, and one we embraced, and latterly have booked).

-After just one email outlining our possible routes, Michelle had provided informative brochures describing tried and true places – endorsed in the main from her personal experience.
+After just one email outlining our possible routes, Michele had provided informative brochures describing tried and true places – endorsed in the main from her personal experience.
 I discovered beautiful little Provencal towns, I had never heard of - Eygalieres, and Callas for example, which offer the most beautiful accommodation for a relaxing week in the June sun.
 I was able to forward all the information and accommodation brochures to LA for approval and before we knew it, everything was booked!

 By the time Roger and Frances returned to visit a couple of weeks ago, our itinerary just needed some fine tuning – where should we stay in London for instance, what London show we should see, and on what days should we do the celebrated tourists sites once in Paris etc? ( Versailles for instance is closed on Mondays).